s-ccs/unfold_duration/typst-paper2/main.typ

 == Methods

 The dataset consists of 110 subjects completing a Stroop task @stroop_1935.
 During the Stroop task, participants are asked to name the font color of stimuli that are either congruent (e.g. the word green written with the font color green) or incongruent (e.g. the word green written in the font color red).
-Participants were presented with 96 trials and exhibited a mean reaction time of \~0.691 seconds.
-Further details can be obtained by contacting the authors of #cite(<mumford.etal_2023a>, form: "prose"). fMRI signals were acquired using single-echo multi-band EPI with the following parameters: TR = 680ms, multiband factor = 8, echo time = 30ms, flip angle = 53 degrees, field of view = 220mm, 2.2 x 2.2 x 2.2 isotropic voxels with 64 slices.
+Participants were presented with 96 trials and exhibited a mean reaction time of \~0.691 seconds. fMRI signals were acquired using single-echo multi-band EPI with the following parameters: TR = 680ms, multiband factor = 8, echo time = 30ms, flip angle = 53 degrees, field of view = 220mm, 2.2 x 2.2 x 2.2 isotropic voxels with 64 slices.
 The data was already preprocessed using fMRIprep as described in #cite(<mumford.etal_2023a>, form: "prose"):
 #quote(attribution: [@mumford.etal_2023a])[Data were preprocessed in Python using fmriprep 20.2.0 @esteban.etal_2019.
 First, a reference volume and its skull stripped version were generated using a custom methodology of fMRIPrep.
 A B0-nonuniformity map (or fieldmap) was directly measured with an MRI scheme designed with that purpose (typically, a spiral pulse sequence).
 The fieldmap was then co-registered to the target EPI (echo-planar imaging) reference run and converted to a displacements field map (amenable to registration tools such as ANTs) with FSL’s fugue and other SDCflows tools.
 Based on the estimated susceptibility distortion, a corrected EPI (echo-planar imaging) reference was calculated for a more accurate co-registration with the anatomical reference.
 The BOLD reference was then co-registered to the T1w reference using bbregister (FreeSurfer) which implements boundary-based registration @greve.fischl_2009.
 Co-registration was configured with six degrees of freedom.
 Head-motion parameters with respect to the BOLD reference (transformation matrices, and six corresponding rotation and translation parameters) are estimated before any spatiotemporal filtering using mcflirt (FSL 5.0.9, #cite(<jenkinson.etal_2002>, form: "author"), #cite(<jenkinson.etal_2002>, form: "year")).
 BOLD runs were slice-time corrected using 3dTshift from AFNI 20160207 (#cite(<cox.hyde_1997>, form: "prose"), RRID:SCR_005927).
 The BOLD time-series (including slice-timing correction when applied) were resampled onto their original, native space by applying a single, composite transform to correct for head-motion and susceptibility distortions.
 These resampled BOLD time-series will be referred to as preprocessed BOLD in original space, or just pre-processed BOLD.
 The BOLD time-series were resampled into standard space, generating a preprocessed BOLD run in MNI152NLin2009cAsym space.
 First, a reference volume and its skull-stripped version were generated using a custom methodology of fMRIPrep.
 Automatic removal of motion artifacts using independent component analysis (ICA-AROMA, #cite(<pruim.etal_2015>, form: "author"), #cite(<pruim.etal_2015>, form: "year")) was performed on the preprocessed BOLD on MNI space time-series after removal of non-steady state volumes and spatial smoothing with an isotropic, Gaussian kernel of 6mm FWHM (full-width half-maximum).
 Cor responding “non-aggresively” denoised runs were produced after such smoothing.
 These data were used in our time series analysis models.]
 For more details of the data collection and preprocessing pipeline, please see #cite(<mumford.etal_2023a>, form: "prose").

 After fMRIPrep, we read the preprocessed functional data into Julia #cite(<bezanson2017julia>) using the NIfTI.jl package (v.0.6.1, #cite(<JuliaNeuroscienceNIfTIjl2025>, form: "year")).
-Next, to simplify the analysis and increase SNR, we performed a region of interes (ROI) analysis based on the 100-parcellation of the Schaefer 2018 atlas @schaefera.etal_2018.
+Next, to simplify the analysis and increase SNR, we performed a region of interest (ROI) analysis based on the 100-parcellation of the Schaefer 2018 atlas @schaefera.etal_2018.
 Based on #cite(<mumford.etal_2023a>, form: "prose"), we expected duration effects to result in widespread activity across the brain.
-We averaged voxels inside each ROI and used a 4th-order Butterworth highpass at a -3db cutoff of 1/128s to remove slow drifts from the BOLD signal @_2025a.
-For the RT-covariate, we used a winsorization proceduce, effectively clipping the highest and lowest 5% RTs.
-RTs were then mean-centered and normalized to changes in standard deviation to align RT distributions over subjects.
+We averaged voxels inside each ROI and used a 4th-order Butterworth high-pass at a -3db cutoff of 1/128s to remove slow drifts from the BOLD signal @_2025a.
+For the RT-covariate, we #rev2[applied a 90% winsorization, transforming RT values above the 95th percentile into the 95th percentile and RT values below the 5th percentile into the 5th percentile, making subsequent statistical analysis more robust towards outliers @tukey.mclaughlin_1963.] #rev2[The winsorized] RTs were then mean-centered and normalized to changes in standard deviation to align RT distributions over subjects. #rev2[After a reviewer's comment, we also explored using a more conservative winsorization of 80% (i.e. winsorizing values above the 90th and below the 10th percentile), as well as a more robust way to center and normalize the 90% winsorization, namely median-centered and a normalization to changes in the median absolute deviation.
+Both approaches actually decreased p-values (especially of the non-linear model), however to avoid the malpractice of p-hacking @stefan.schonbrodt_2023, we only report on these results in Supplemental File @fMRI-stand.]
 To fit the deconvolution model, we used an finite impulse response (FIR) basis function with 24 lags, starting from -0.68 to 14.96 seconds at a TR of 0.68s.
 While we found similar results using a HRF basis function with the standard SPM parameterization, we think based on prior work that a non-linear scaling of the BOLD function is not an adequate model of the underlying data @jackgrinband.etal_2008.
-//To fit the deconvolution model, we used an HRF basis function with the standard SPM parameterization (the full parameters can be found in the appendix @HRF)
+//To fit the deconvolution model, we used an HRF basis function with the standard SPM parameterization (the full parameters can be found in the Supplemental File @HRF)
 To specify and estimate the models we used Unfold.jl (v0.8.4, #cite(<ehingerUnfoldjlEventrelatedRegression2025>, form: "author"), #cite(<ehingerUnfoldjlEventrelatedRegression2025>, form: "year")) and UnfoldBIDS.jl (0.3.3, #cite(<ehingerUnfoldBIDS2025>, form: "author"), #cite(<ehingerUnfoldBIDS2025>, form: "year")).
 We expanded the FIR kernel to model the RT effect with a B-spline set of five splines, and additionally an effect of condition according to the following Wilkinson Formula:

 $ italic("BOLD") ~ 1 + italic("spl"("response_time", 5)) + italic("condition") $